DinosaursAreCute/SUD_Tasks/README.md

 Welcome to the **SUD_Tasks** repository!
 This project contains my solutions to various programming assignments given in our school courses.
 The code is organized by topic and demonstrates core object-oriented programming concepts in Java.

+You can find german versions of all documents in the Repo files.

 ## Project Structure

 - `Code/Employees/` — Classes and tests related to employee management (e.g., `Employee`, `Manager`, `Department`, etc.)